hzumre/Album-Shop/README.md

-# Plak-Dukkani
+# Album-Shop

-Masaüstü olarak hazırladığım bir form uygulamasıdır.
-Entity Framework teknolojisinin Code First yaklaşımı kullanılarak Admin modeli oluşturulmuştur.
+It is a form application that I prepared as a desktop.
+Admin model was created by using Code First approach of Entity Framework technology.